FlorescuAndrei/28-IO/README.md

-Random Access way java NIO
+Random Access with java NIO
 -  Random Access Files from Java IO
 -  Seekable byte channel interface.
 Has the notion of the current position.(ex: channel.position(10))